waltermanias/cdk-poc/README.md

 - `npm install` install all dependencies
 - The Lambda function has to be deployed with `node_modules` folder.
 Open a terminal and navigate to the next folder `/lib/lambda` and run `npm install`.

+## Project configuration

+You can customize some project variables.
+Check the file located at `lib/project.config.ts`.

 ## Deploy resources to AWS

 The deploy process is very streightforward.
 Just run the next command: